 Common Health Problems

 Like many captive frogs, pet leopard frogs are susceptible to red leg disease.
-This is caused by a parasite, and it displays as the name suggests, with a reddening of the legs.
-A frog with this ailment will be apathetic and sluggish, and while completely treatable if caught early, red leg disease does require a visit to an aquatic veterinarian.
+A parasite causes this, and it displays as the name suggests, with a reddening of the legs.
+A frog with this ailment will be apathetic and sluggish, and while entirely treatable if caught early, red leg disease does require a visit to an aquatic veterinarian.

 Choosing Your Leopard Frog